Masterofnoothing/DockWeb/README.md

 Future updates will focus on further optimizations to reduce resource consumption.

 ### **Do these extensions generate revenue?**
-As of **Feb 9, 2025**, only Grass and Nodepay has successfully distributed an airdrop.
+As of **Feb 9, 2025**, only Grass and Nodepay have successfully distributed an airdrop.
 Other platforms claim to offer payouts in the future.
 Users should exercise discretion and only participate if they trust the respective platforms.

 ---

 ## **License**